hafniatimes/hafniatimes.github.io/_drafts/dpp15conference.markdown

 But that's not how it works in the real world!

 For the numbers we know refute this: a survey from the Confederation of Danish Employers (DA) from March shows that among the Syrians who've immigrated to Denmark for the last couple of years, only 13 per cent are actually employed after 4 years in Denmark, while Iraqis and Iranians' job frequency is actually a tad higher.
-The job frequency of <span class="highlight">the Danes</span>, meanwhile, is around 80 ...
+The job frequency of <span>the Danes</span>{: .highlight}, meanwhile, is around 80 ...

 And all focus has been on integration, not for them to head home, when the opportunity is actually there.

 {That's no good!}

-<span class="highlight">Refugees who've come here should not be itnegrated, they should not be put in years-long integration courses---and their legal right to housing --- which means that they skip the queue on housing---should be removed.</span>
+<span>Refugees who've come here should not be itnegrated, they should not be put in years-long integration courses---and their legal right to housing --- which means that they skip the queue on housing---should be removed.</span>{: .highlight}

 Refugees who come to Denmark should go home as soon as the conditions in their home countries and {nærområder} allow it.
-For some, this will happen fast, for others, it <span class="highlight">can</span> take years.
+For some, this will happen fast, for others, it <span>can</span>{: .highlight} take years.

-<span class="highlight">While they're in Denmark, then must live in asylum centres run by the state.</span>
+<span>While they're in Denmark, then must live in asylum centres run by the state.</span>{: .highlight}

-<span class="highlight">The municipalities are hard-pressed as it is.
-Additional costs for housing and integration are squeezing the municipalities' ability to help the Danes who need help ..</span>
+<span>The municipalities are hard-pressed as it is.
+Additional costs for housing and integration are squeezing the municipalities' ability to help the Danes who need help ..</span>{: .highlight}

-<span class="highlight">If we go ahead with the change that we're proposing, we ensure that refugees know that they can find shelter here in Denmark from persecution, war, and destruction.
-But they *can't* get lasting residence, they won't become a part of Denmark, our country is not a new, lasting destination for them.</span>
+<span>If we go ahead with the change that we're proposing, we ensure that refugees know that they can find shelter here in Denmark from persecution, war, and destruction.
+But they *can't* get lasting residence, they won't become a part of Denmark, our country is not a new, lasting destination for them.</span>{: .highlight}

-<span class="highlight">We don't know whether the developing situation means we'll get more refugees for a while.
-But if our change is passed, it's probably doubtful.</span>
+<span>We don't know whether the developing situation means we'll get more refugees for a while.
+But if our change is passed, it's probably doubtful.</span>{: .highlight}

 When the new reality dawns on the people-smugglers[^menneskesmugler] and the people, who aren't actually fleeing, but taking advantage of the existing refugee situation to replace a dismal and difficult life in Africa of the Middle East with a better one in Denmark, they'll probably not try to come here.
 It doesn't seem to be temporary protection these people are looking for, even though it would probably be desireable enough for many refugees.[^real-refugees]